If you have an interest in history and a passion for Vietnamese food, then you’re going to love Hue.

 Depending on what type of passport you carry, you may need an e-visa and medical declaration to enter Vietnam.

 I’m a Philippine passport holder so I can visit Vietnam visa-free for up to 21 days.
 However, I wanted to stay longer so I applied for an e-visa through iVisa.com which allowed me a maximum stay of 30 days.
-I paid USD 45 and the approval process took about 2-3 days.
+The approval process took about 2-3 days.

 Requirements and fees may differ depending on your passport, so you can visit iVisa.com for more information and to apply.